Max13/PhpKeyStore/README.md

 API
 ---
-Parameters: You can send the parameters by GET, POST or BOTH.
+Parameters: You can send the parameters by GET, POST or both (even HEAD for some API if you are smart enough ;) ).
 The only thing you can't do, is sending a Public Key by GET...
 It's too big.

 ### Add an identity to the KeyStore
 + Method URL: http://**PhpKeyStore_URL**/add.php